cartesi/experiments/src/pages/bugbuster.md

 GraphQL queries are made in the front-end with the Apollo library.

-Apart from back-end and front-end code, a substantial part of the codebase focuses on testing BugLess with real-world applications such as Lua, SQLite and BusyBox.
+Apart from back-end and front-end code, a substantial part of the codebase focuses on testing BugBuster with real-world applications such as Lua, SQLite and BusyBox.
 To this end, we use Docker for building these applications to RISC-V, and Lua for writing test cases.
 We can interact with the DApp through the web UI, but also through a CLI tool written in Go.

 ## Describe what could be next for your project?